chemasan/deptool/README.md

  - TMPDIR : The directory path to be use as storage for temporary files.
 If no destination filename is set for the _download_, downloaded files are stored there. /tmp/deptool by default.

 ## TODO
+ - [X] --prefix flag to set PREFIX variable
+ - [ ] uninstall option
+ - [X] consider remove the PROJECTDIR variable and --projectdir flag as it seems that PREFIX may be enought
  - [ ] Custom environment variables in recipes
  - [ ] Improve testing
  - [ ] Refactor of the main and get rid of non-used functions